John Howard

+Howard's government presided over a sustained period of economic growth and a large "mining boom", and significantly reduced government debt by the time he left office.
+He was known for his broad appeal to voters across the political spectrum, and commanded a diverse base of supporters, colloquially referred to as his "battlers".
+Retrospectively, ratings of Howard's premiership have been polarised.
+His critics have admonished him for involving Australia in the Iraq War, his policies regarding asylum seekers, and his economic agenda.
+Nonetheless, he has been frequently ranked within the upper-tier of Australian prime ministers by political experts and the general public.

 Early and personal life

-Howard is the fourth son of Mona (née Kell) and Lyall Howard.
-His parents were married in 1925.
+Howard is the fourth son of Mona (née Kell) and Lyall Howard, who married in 1925.
 Howard was also known as "Jack" in his youth.
-His older brothers were Stanley (1926–2014), Walter (b.
-1929) and Robert (b.
+His older brothers were Walter (1926–2019), Stanley (1930–2014) and Robert (b.
 1936).
 Lyall Howard was an admirer of Winston Churchill.
 Howard's ancestors were English, Scottish, and Irish.
 He is descended from convict William Tooley, who was transported to New South Wales in 1816 for stealing a watch.

 Howard was born and raised in the Sydney suburb of Earlwood, in a Methodist family.
-The site of his family home is now a KFC restaurant.
-His mother had been an office worker until her marriage.
-His father and his paternal grandfather, Walter Howard, were both veterans of the First AIF in World War I. They also ran two Dulwich Hill petrol stations where Howard worked as a boy.

-In 1955, when Howard was aged 16, his father died leaving his mother to take care of him.
+His mother had been an office worker until her marriage, while his father and his paternal grandfather, Walter Howard, were both veterans of the First Australian Imperial Force in the First World War.
+They also ran two Dulwich Hill petrol stations where Howard worked as a boy.
+In 1955, when Howard was aged 16, his father died, leaving his mother to take care of him.

 Howard suffered a hearing impairment in his youth, leaving him with a slight speech impediment, and he continues to wear a hearing aid.
 It also influenced him in subtle ways, limiting his early academic performance; encouraging a reliance on an excellent memory; and in his mind ruling out becoming a barrister as a likely career.